awslabs/aws-sdk-ios-samples/README.md

   + Amazon AWS IoT
   + Amazon Cognito Identity

-* [DEPRECATED] IoTTemperatureControl-Sample ([Swift](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/[DEPRECATED]%20IoTTemperatureControl-Sample/Swift/)).
-This is a sample mobile application that demonstrates accessing device shadows using Cognito authentication; it works in conjunction with the Temperature Control Example Program in the [AWS IoT JavaScript SDK for Embedded Devices](https://github.com/aws/aws-iot-device-sdk-js).
-Involved AWS Services are:
-  + Amazon AWS IoT
-  + Amazon Cognito Identity

 * Lex-Sample ([Objective-C](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/Lex-Sample/ObjC/), [Swift](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/Lex-Sample/swift-3/)).
 This is a sample mobile application that demonstrates how to use text to text chat and voice to voice chat using Amazon Lex.
 Involved AWS Services are:
   + Amazon Lex
   + Amazon Cognito Identity